docker/docs/content/manuals/subscription/details.md

 ### New Docker Scout plan

 You no longer need to subscribe to a separate Docker Scout plan.
-When you upgrade your legacy Docker Scout plan to a new consolidated subscription, your plan includes the following changes:
+When you upgrade your Legacy Docker Scout plan to a Docker subscription plan, your plan includes the following changes:

 - Docker Business: Unlimited repositories with continuous vulnerability analysis, an increase from 3.